Dad-Project/JBinanceAPI/README.md

 # Features

-The version refer to the last date the API has been modified.
+The version refers to the last date the API has been modified.

 Meaning of symbols :
 ✔️ - Implemented